hongzhonglu/vivarium/doc/getting_started.rst

 .. todo:: Link to topical guide on processes and composites

-In Vivarium, we store processes in ``vivarium/vivarium/processes`` and composites in ``vivarium/vivarium/composites``.
+In Vivarium, we store individual processes in ``vivarium/vivarium/processes`` and composites of processes in ``vivarium/vivarium/composites``.

 Running Processes and Composites in Isolation
 =============================================

 You can run any process or composite by itself.
-While this is too simple for modeling whole cells or colonies, it may help illustrate what the process or composite does.
-Isolating processes or composites like this is also a helpful debugging tool.
+While this is too simple for modeling whole cells or colonies, it is helpful to simulate processes in isolation to study their dynamics and tune them to different conditions.
 To run a process or composite, you can execute the Python file that defines it.
 For example, we can run the degradation process like this:

 .. code-block:: console